-In each code development cycle, proposed changes to the code are considered at the Committee Action Hearings by the International Fire Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
-Proposed changes to a code section that has a number beginning with a letter designation in brackets are considered by a different code development committee.
-For example, proposed changes to code sections that have [BE] in front of them (e.g., [BE] 606.3) are considered by the appropriate International Building Code Development Committee (IBC-Egress) at the code development hearings.
+In each code development cycle, proposed changes to this code are considered at the Committee Action Hearings by the International Fire Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+Code change proposals to sections of the code that are preceded by a bracketed letter designation are considered by a different code development committee.
+For example, proposed changes to code sections that have [BE] in front of them (e.g., [BE] 604.4) are considered by the appropriate International Building Code Development Committee (IBC-Egress) at the code development hearings.